-The particular way in which the participants who judge "accepting the disease", "having difficulties" and "nonconformists" perform the self-care related to the alimentary practice, derived from the different processes of subjectivation in which each one of them relies on to construct its social representations on the identity and feeding and consequently have mean values of HbA1c above normal values.
+The particular way in which the participants who judge "accepting the disease", "having difficulties", and "nonconformists" perform the self-care related to the alimentary practice is derived from the different processes of subjectivation in which each one of them relies on to construct its social representations on the identity and feeding and consequently have mean values of HbA1c above normal values.
 Participants who "accept the disease" are based on "no" to represent their diet: do not eat too much and do not eat at all.
-Participants who "have a life with difficulties" represent their eating in the negative categories do not eat too much, do not eat at all and do not follow the diet.
-A participant represents eating in eating vegetables and fruits and unlike normal people has difficulty putting their thinking into practice.
+Participants who "have a life with difficulties" represent their eating in the negative categories: do not eat too much, do not eat at all, and do not follow the diet.
+A participant who represents eating in eating vegetables and fruits, unlike normal people, has difficulty putting their thinking into practice.
 "Nonconformists" represent their food in the negative categories: not eating much and not eating at all.
-Two participants represent their diet in eating vegetables, but in practice they eat the forbidden foods[26].
+Two participants represented their diet in eating vegetables, but in practice they eat the forbidden foods[26].

 USER ABILITIES REQUIRED FOR SELF-CARE AND SELF-CONTROL

-The adherence of people with DM2 to self-care and self-control therapies is still low in developed countries, with around 50% and it is estimated that in developing countries this percentage is lower, compromising the effectiveness of the treatment[27].
+The adherence of people with DM2 to self-care and self-control therapies is still low in developed countries, with around 50%, and it is estimated that in developing countries this percentage is lower, compromising the effectiveness of the treatment[27].

-Due to the complexity of self-care and self-control in DM2, Cyrino[4] based on the literature and the joint evaluation with specialists in the area, defined a list of competencies required by people with DM2 to conduct the treatment.
-A total of 47 skills classified in the fields of knowledge - technical dimension of illness and know-how-practical dimension were elaborated contemplating the general notions about DM2 and its complications, glycemic self-control, self-care in acute complications and self-care in drug treatment.
+Due to the complexity of self-care and self-control in DM2, Cyrino[4], based on the literature and the joint evaluation with specialists in the area, defined a list of competencies required by people with DM2 to conduct the treatment.
+A total of 47 skills classified in the fields of knowledge - technical dimension of illness and know-how-practical dimension were elaborated, contemplating the general notions about DM2 and its complications, glycemic self-control, self-care in acute complications, and self-care in drug treatment.

 In addition to the knowledge and skills portrayed in the competency roll, it is necessary to consider the attitudes and the necessary awareness that influence the user's behavior and consequently the health improvement[28].
 For Sousa et al[29] the increase in knowledge when correlated significantly with attitude is associated with the predisposition to assume self-care.

-In order to verify the knowledge and attitudes of people with DM2 who participated in a self-care education program, Rodrigues et al[30] used the instruments validated for use in Brazil, the Diabetes Knowledge Questionnaire (DKN-A) and the Diabetes Attitude Questionnaire (ATT-19).
-The DKN-A covers issues related to knowledge about basic physiology, hypoglycemia, food groups and their substitutions, management of DM2 in the course of another disease and general principles of care.
-The ATT-19 presents issues that include stress associated with DM2, treatment receptivity, treatment confidence, personal efficacy, health perception and social acceptance[30].
+In order to verify the knowledge and attitudes of people with DM2 who participated in a self-care education program, Rodrigues et al[30] used the instruments validated for use in Brazil, the Diabetes Knowledge Questionnaire and the Diabetes Attitude Questionnaire.
+The Diabetes Knowledge Questionnaire covers issues related to knowledge about basic physiology, hypoglycemia, food groups and their substitutions, management of DM2 in the course of another disease, and general principles of care.
+The Diabetes Attitude Questionnaire presents issues that include stress associated with DM2, treatment receptivity, treatment confidence, personal efficacy, health perception, and social acceptance[30].
 After applying these two instruments, Rodrigues et al[30] concluded that although participants had a good level of knowledge, they still did not change their attitude towards coping with the disease.